 40}

-41app.invoke(Command(resume=decision), config=config)The downstream execute node must re-read the authoritative order version immediately before writing, require another review if it changed, and send the same idempotency key to the payment service.
+41app.invoke(Command(resume=decision), config=config)The downstream execute node must re-read the authoritative release version immediately before writing, require another review if it changed, and send the same idempotency key to the deployment service.
 One subtle runtime detail matters a lot in production: after resuming, LangGraph restarts the node from the top rather than continuing from the exact line of the interrupt().
 Any side effects before the pause need to be idempotent or moved after the interrupt.

 1import hashlib